17th Annual Dr. Karl Prado Radiobiology and Physics Review Course

-The University of Maryland Marlene and Stewart Greenebaum Cancer Center Department of Radiation Oncology is pleased to announce the 17th Annual Dr. Karl Prado Radiobiology and Physics Review Course.
+The University of Maryland Department of Radiation Oncology is pleased to announce the 17th Annual Dr. Karl Prado Radiobiology and Physics Review Course.
 The event will include a virtual live question and answer session with the speakers on October 23, 2020.
-Full pre-recorded video and audio materials from the 2019 course as well as updated speaker slides will be shared with attendees.
+Full pre-recorded video and audio materials from the 2019 course as well as updated speaker slides will be shared upon registration.

 The purpose of this course is to provide a comprehensive review of radiobiology and physics for senior radiation oncology residents who are taking the board exam for the first time and radiation oncologists already in practice who are preparing for their re-certification exams.
 Dosimetrists will also benefit and are encouraged to attend.
 The instructors for this course include a combination of invited nationally recognized faculty and our own top-ranked faculty in the departments of radiobiology and physics.

 This premier review course will provide participants with an overview of current concepts in radiation biology, physics, and dosimetry and will be conducted in an interactive workshop format with lectures and questions and answers sessions.

 During the radiobiology portion, participants will have an overview of current concepts in radiation biology, be provided an update of changes that may impact radiation therapy, gain an understanding of molecular biology principles and techniques, and learn about new radiation modalities being utilized or in development.

 The physics segment of the program is intended to provide a comprehensive review of physics and dosimetry topics related to radiation oncology.

 Itineraries will be sent to registrants once they have been finalized.